adityamulik/INFO6150-Web-Design/Assignment_1/PartB/README.md

 Features:

-1. Internal CSS has been used for the project.
+1. External CSS has been used for the project.
-2. Two html pages (index.html & flights.html) has been created having it's individual internal css styling.
+2. Two html pages (index.html & about.html) has been created having an external css styling.
+3. Page 1 is divided section wise to display various forms, videos, images, etc
+4. Page 2 is an about section which displays the paragraph, audio, etc section.
+5. Header, Footer is common across both pages.
-3. Favicon is used to display the logo of the company.
+6. Favicon is used to display the logo of the company.
-4. Some of the common html tags & controls used are.
-  - title - To display the title on browser
-  - header - To display the header on browser
-  - nav & nested (a tag) - links to home & booking a flight
-  - div - to control the structure of the web components & html controls
-  - table - a common table to display flight pricing from a particular city
-  - footer - with copyright symbol
-  - form - form with input elements & select elements to book a flight.
-    - button
-    - input
-    - select
+7. Gradiant coloring is used for rich UI experience.

 Setup:
 - Open the index.html file on vscode